rebeccabilbro/rebeccabilbro.github.io/_posts/2018-07-12-getting-started-with-go.md

 ~$ mkdir pkg
 ```

-_Note: the workplace subdirectories `src`, `pkg`, and `bin` will be created automatically by the go tool when they are needed, but it's useful to create them explicitly so that we understand their purposes and have all our paths set correctly._
+_Note: the workplace subdirectories `pkg` and `bin` will be created automatically by the go tool when they are needed, but it's useful to create them explicitly so that we understand their purposes and have all our paths set correctly._

+### An Example Workspace

 So here's an example of what a workspace might look like: